vmware-tanzu/cartographer/rfc/rfc-0000-allow-resources-to-report-status.md

 [drawbacks]: #drawbacks

 Why should we *not* do this?
-- The owner status will potentially grow significantly, based on how many matchers are in a `ClusterResourceStatusRule`.
 - We only allow for reflecting three states, though this design allows for creating more states in the future.
 - This design does not allow authors to define the states themselves.